moorepants/eme185/content/pages/instructor-guide.rst

 - [Instructor] Send out microcontroller preparation instructions after lecture.
 - [Instructor] Update microcontroller lesson and prepare for giving it.
 - [Instructor] Develop preliminary budget sheet.
-- [Instructor + all TAs] Co-grade a report in person.
-- [Instructor + all TAs] Grade report 1 by Friday 5pm.
 - [All TAs] Grade week 6 AIO + participation.
 - [Lead TA] Prepare the preliminary design review signup and send out by Wednesday (announcement and assignment on canvas).